 User-focused software documentation

 First things first, let's talk about user-focused documentation.
-By now you've probably figured out that these kinds of documents are intended for customers and other users that are receiving the finished version of your software product.
+By now you've probably figured out that these kinds of documents are intended for customers and other users that are receiving the finished version of your software development products.
 The goal of this kind of documentation is to help people use your software itself and/or features of your software.
 It can also provide them with details about your software, teach them how to download it and/or set it up and troubleshoot any issues.

 This list is by no means extensive, but some common examples of user-focused software documentation include: